Every Person, Every Perspective, Every Day

 VOLUNTEERISM & EMPLOYEE PROGRAMS

 Farmers is passionate about helping make a difference in the communities where we work and live.
-Over the past six years alone, Farmers has donated more than $28.5 million to support worthwhile causes, and our employees have volunteered to the tune of 252,500 hours of their time.
+Over the past seven years alone, Farmers has donated more than $39.1 million to support worthwhile causes, and our employees have volunteered to the tune of 315,400 hours of their time.

 These are just a few examples of what we’re talking about:

-- Farmers Community Champions (FCCs) are groups of employees that have stepped up to support community initiatives in their local communities.
+Farmers Community Champions (FCCs) are employees that have stepped up to support volunteer initiatives in their local communities.

-- The Community Grant Program offered by Farmers is employee-driven and helps support local nonprofits that align with our corporate giving initiatives.
+The Community Grant Program offered by Farmers helps support local nonprofits that align with our corporate giving initiatives.
 Local nonprofits we have supported include the Los Angeles Fire Department Foundation, the Search Dog Foundation and more.

 Farmers continues to take measures to become a more environmentally focused organization that operates in a way that benefits our people, planet and communities.